Infectious Diseases in Adults 2026

 New for 2026: Meet-the-Professors Case Discussion Sessions

-For your convenience, we offer these Meet-the-Professors case discussion sessions on each topic twice, once in the early morning and once in the late afternoon/evening.
+For your convenience, Meet-the-Professors case discussion sessions are offered twice on each topic, once in the early morning and once in the late afternoon/evening.
 If you would like to attend a Meet-the-Professors session on either HIV or Mycobacterial Infections, we ask that you choose only one session on each topic and let us know of your choice when you register for the course.

 HIV Meet-the-Professors sessions